anushikhov/Harvard/R/01_Data_Manipulation_with_R/dplyr/04_inner_join.md

 The information we need isn't always confined to one table.

+Inner joins select records that have matching values in both tables.

 Joining sets to themes:

 &emsp;&emsp;&emsp;&emsp;`sets %>% `
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;` inner_join(themes, by = c("theme_id" = "id")) `

+### Joining with a one-to-many relationship

+An inner join keeps an observation only if it has an exact match between the first and second tables.

+When the variables we're joining by have the same name, we can write the name once, e.g. "set_num".

+&emsp;&emsp;&emsp;&emsp;` sets %>% `
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;` inner_join(inventories, by = "set_num") %>% `
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;` filter(version == 1) `

+Paying close attention to the number of observations before and after a join is an important part of understanding your data.

+An `inner_join` works the same way with either table in either position.
+The table that is specified first is arbitrary, wince you will end up with the same information in the resulting table either way.